Skip to contents

 highlight_color

-Color for highlighting significant or lead SNPs.
+Color for highlighting significant SNPs.
 Default: "purple".

 threshold_p